Gifts from the Holy Ghost: Critical reception

 The album received mixed to positive reviews from the rock music press.
 Kerrang! praised Martin's powerful vocals, but found the album's lyrics and hard rock attitude to be somewhat limited.
 Reviewer Carl Fisher noted a disconnect between the lyrics about spiritual reawakening and the party-like hard rock sounds.
 Ghost Cult noted that the album contains few surprises, though it features a more stripped-down sound than the band's previous albums and remains an enjoyable listing experience.

-Spill Magazine noted some occasional genre experiments like country rock while also praising Martin's vocals.
+The Spill Magazine noted some occasional genre experiments like country rock while also praising Martin's vocals.
 Riff Magazine noted that the album mixes the "bombastic urgency" and "earnest classic rock" of Dorothy's previous albums, and described the album as "a triumphant battle cry and a return to form."
 Distorted Sound concluded that the album "has an infectious energy that will make you want to get up and dance."
 Cryptic Rock concluded that "Martin and her tight band of rockers have put together their most mature and well-written albums [sic] to date."
 The Soundboard concluded that the album cements Dorothy's status as one of the most accomplished among a recent spate of retro-rock bands.